smsch6/PLP/README.md

 3. R is used primarily for statistical analysis and machine learning for data analysis.
 It is widely used in the fields of Data Science, Bioinformatics, Biostatistics and general data analysis.
 4. R has excellent documentation: [R Documentation](https://www.r-project.org/other-docs.html).
 Most information about the language, its syntax, and installation can be found here.

-## Getting Started
+## Installation
 A simple and effective method of coding in R is through RStudio.
 RStudio allows users to write in R in a graphical interface, where everything necessary to code in R can be viewed in one window.
 Both R and RStudio must be installed, and R must be installed first.
+R can be written in VSCode and multiple other platforms, however, RStudio was created specifically for the language and is incredibly simple to use.

 ### Installing R
 1. Open [r-project.org](https://www.r-project.org/) in an internet window.